andrewkhun/domain-helpdesk-rsat/README.md

 If we look below we can see that the helpdesk user is a part of a lot more groups than the helpdesk2 user, and the reason is because we copied the initial Administrator user.
 By doing this we don't need to add every single group one by one, saving us time.
 If the helpdesk is part of a group that we don't need it to be in, we can just remove the group.

 <img src="https://i.imgur.com/BNNr40U.png" height="70%" width="70%" alt="VirtualBox downloads"/>

+## Install RSAT tools on the Windows 10 Lab VM